 2) What are the best sectors to invest in Croatia?

-High-potential sectors include tourism, renewable energy, IT/technology, real estate, manufacturing, and life sciences.
+Some of the most attractive investment options in Croatia are concentrated in high-potential sectors such as: tourism, renewable energy, IT/technology, real estate, manufacturing, and life sciences.

 3) Can foreigners own companies or property in Croatia?